 This course is designed to develop knowledge, understanding and skills required to complete small to medium sized construction projects both individually and collaboratively.
 The course will teach and help students investigate appropriate processes and production skills required when producing their construction projects, both for the school and personal endeavours.
-Some school-based projects that have been discussed are: building floor in the Ag sheds, motorbike shelter for students, pizza oven for home economics, updating pergola on northern side of the oval, updating multi-purpose building behind new art centre, internally lining the Williamson Hall, various repair and maintenance jobs around the school.
-Students will also get the opportunity to produce I self-funded project.
+Last year students built cubby houses and park benches.